early-dew/FullStackOpen/Part0.md

  participant server
- browser->>server: POST request to the server address new_note activate server server-->>browser:  Server asks to do a GET request to the address notes deactivate server browser->>browser: Notes page reloads browser->>server: GET style sheet
+ browser->>server: POST request to the server address new_note activate server server-->>browser:  Asks to do a GET request to the address notes deactivate server browser->>browser: Notes page reloads browser->>server: GET style sheet